mxcl/PromiseKit/README.markdown

 Modern development is highly asynchronous: isn’t it about time iOS developers had tools that made programming asynchronously powerful, easy and delightful?

-PromiseKit is not just a Promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use in iOS development delightful *too*.
+PromiseKit is not just a [Promises](http://wikipedia.org/wiki/Promise_%28programming%29) implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use in iOS development delightful *too*.

 PromiseKit is also designed to be integrated into other CocoaPods.
 If your library has asynchronous operations and you like PromiseKit, then add an opt-in subspec that provides Promises for your users.
 Documentation to help you integrate PromiseKit into your own pods is provided later in this README.

-#Using PromiseKit
+#Importing PromiseKit

 In your [Podfile](http://guides.cocoapods.org/using/the-podfile.html):